 - 30 June 2026: Final day to access and make payments.

 - 1 July 2026: Payday Super begins.
-SBSCH closes permanently for current users.
+SBSCH closed permanently for existing users.

-What will the closure of the ATO’s SBSCH mean for my business?
+What does the closure of the ATO’s SBSCH mean for my business?

-If you currently use the ATO’s SBSCH, you’ll need to switch to an alternative superannuation clearing house or payroll solution before the closure to be able to pay super and help meet your super obligations.
+If you were using the ATO’s SBSCH, you’ll need to switch to an alternative superannuation clearing house or payroll solution to be able to pay super and help meet your super obligations.

-Don’t leave it too late.
-If you don’t move to an alternative solution before the ATO’s SBSCH closes, you won’t be able to make super contributions through SBSCH, putting you at risk of:
+If you don’t move to an alternative solution, you won’t be able to make super contributions and will be at risk of:

 - Missing contributions: You will fail to meet your Superannuation Guarantee (SG) obligations.